pmq20/node-packer/node/doc/api/async_hooks.md

 There is also the `PROMISE` resource type, which is used to track `Promise` instances and asynchronous work scheduled by them.

-Users are be able to define their own `type` when using the public embedder API.
+Users are able to define their own `type` when using the public embedder API.

-*Note:* It is possible to have type name collisions.
-Embedders are encouraged to use a unique prefixes, such as the npm package name, to prevent collisions when listening to the hooks.
+It is possible to have type name collisions.
+Embedders are encouraged to use unique prefixes, such as the npm package name, to prevent collisions when listening to the hooks.

-###### `triggerId`
+###### `triggerAsyncId`

 `triggerAsyncId` is the `asyncId` of the resource that caused (or "triggered") the new resource to initialize and that caused `init` to call.
 This is different from `async_hooks.executionAsyncId()` that only shows *when* a resource was created, while `triggerAsyncId` shows *why* a resource was created.

 The following is a simple demonstration of `triggerAsyncId`: